Table of content

 You need to stay focused during the entire process.
-Mentally prepare yourselves that the next 24 or 48 hours you have to be efficient and organised.
+Mentally prepare yourselves that in the next 24 or 48 hours you have to be efficient and organised.
 Stay positive and do your best

 2. Get rid of all the things you don’t want

-You don’t have the luxury to carefully sort your items and pick one thing at the time.
+You don’t have the luxury to carefully sort your items and pick one thing at a time.
 You need to scan your whole home and decide on the spot what you want, and what has to go.
 Do not waste time.